 Office: 119 Graveley Hall

-Dr. Yolonda Youngs, Assistant Professor, Ph.D. in Geography (Arizona State University, 2009), M.S. in Earth Sciences/Geography (Montana State University, 2004), B.A. in Anthropology (Florida State University, 1993).
+Dr. Yolonda Youngs, Associate Professor, Ph.D. in Geography (Arizona State University, 2009), M.S. in Earth Sciences/Geography (Montana State University, 2004), B.A. in Anthropology (Florida State University, 1993).
 Her research specialties are world regional geography, cultural landscapes, historical-environmental geography, tourism & outdoor recreation, GIS, and national parks and protected areas.

 Dr. Youngs has published her research in the Geographical Review, Environmental History, Society and Natural Resources: An International Journal.
 She is currently completing a two book projects: Framing Nature: The Making of an American Icon at the Grand Canyon (University of Nebraska Press) and is the co-editor (with Dr. Geoffrey L. Buckley, Ohio University) of The American Environment Revisited: Historical Geographies for the Twenty-First Century (Rowman and Littlefield Publishers).
 She serves on the editorial board of Historical Geography (journal).
 She is the author of Shaping Tourism in North American Odyssey: Historical Geographies for the Twenty-First Century and is anticipating a forthcoming book chapter about Yellowstone Lake (in Designs Upon Nature: The Cultural Landscape of Yellowstone National).